Tutorial: Deployment in IntelliJ IDEA

 Choose the desired server on the Deployment page (in our case, MyRemoteServer).
 You can open this page it two possible ways: either Settings | Build, Execution, Deployment | Deployment, or from the main menu.

 As soon as the default server is set, you can make upload to this server automatic.
 This can be done in the following two ways:

-From the main menu, select Always mode..
+In the main menu, go to Always mode..
 Note that automatic upload in this case is performed in the

 It is worth noting that the Always mode is not recommended for deploying to production: incomplete code can be uploaded while developing, potentially breaking the production application.

 Uploading external changes

 By default, IntelliJ IDEA also uploads the files if they are changed by some external process, such as a VCS branch change, compilation of SASS or LESS, or a File Watcher.
 To change this behavior and skip external changes, set Upload changed files to the default server to Always and select the Skip external changes checkbox:

 Export/import of deployment settings